 Instead, have a conversation with a trusted friend and/or counselor, and work through what it is you feel.
 Take the Is It Lust… Or Love?
 Quiz, too.
 (It’s free!)

 The last one is the trickiest, and the one you’ll need to really sit with.
-If you want to say I love yo3u to elicit a response, want them to reciprocate, or otherwise control/manipulate their response – get raw and honest with yourself here – now isn’t the time to say I love yo4u.
+If you want to it to elicit a response, want them to reciprocate, or otherwise control/manipulate their response – get raw and honest with yourself here – now isn’t the time to say I love you.
 To anyone.

 Other than perhaps your Self.